-This research found the BETs were not always sufficiently trained.
 The evacuation speed results in hospitals show that fifty percent of the outcomes lie in a range of 0.81 to 1.01 metres per second with peak values on both sides of the range.
-The fifty percent range is however quite an accurate assumption for "clean" (without hindering of any sort) evacuations, and might be usable in further experiments or evacuation flow calculations.
+The fifty percent range is however quite an accurate assumption for "clean" (without hindering of any sort) evacuations, and might be

+Usable in further experiments or evacuation flow calculations.
 The evacuation speeds only apply for the specified experimental situation, which includes traversing two doors and one corner.

-The total evacuation times, though not mutually comparable, were in all 4 hospitals longer than 30 seconds per bed.
-Indicating that it would always take at least 2 minutes to evacuate a room with 2 people evacuating four beds, moved outside the fire compartment.
 Situations in which hindering did occur though are just as important to an evacuation calculation, as they could also occur in a real fire emergency situation.

-The arrival speeds in hospitals show that fifty percent of the outcomes lie in a range of 1.71 to 2.34 metres per second with values as low as 0.9 metres per second to as high as 2.85 metres per second due to respectively hindering and disproportionally fast walking speeds (experience as a results of doing the experiment multiple times).
+The arrival speeds in hospitals show that fifty percent of the outcomes lie in a range of 1.71 to 2.34 metres per second with peak values from 0.9 to 2.85 metres per second due to hindering or other disproportional walking speeds.